Dudssource/jkafkacat/README.md

 key.deserializer=org.apache.kafka.common.serialization.StringDeserializer
 ```

-### Given the need to reset the offset of a source kafka-connect connector, in an unsecured broker, produce a tombstone message to a specific partition of the topic connect-offsets
+### Given the need to reset the offset of a source kafka-connect connector, in an unsecured broker, produce a tombstone message to a specific partition of the topic connect-offsets (see https://rmoff.net/2019/08/15/reset-kafka-connect-source-connector-offsets/)

 Command: